bcbecker/Sudoku-Solver/README.md

 # Sudoku-Solver

 This is a GUI sudoku game/solver built using pygame, incorporating a backtracking algorithm to recursively and incrementally find the correct values for each block.
+The user can play the game until they are stuck, then use the power of computing to solve the puzzle.

 ## Setup